D4KU/shadowbox/README.md

 `Edit > Preferences > Add-ons` and click the `Install` button.
 Choose the downloaded archive and confirm.

-# Building from source
+Under Linux you also have to install [tbb](https://github.com/oneapi-src/oneTBB) as thread scheduler.
+For example under Ubuntu: `sudo apt-get install libtbb12`.

+# Build instructions

 For optimal performance this add-on uses a custom Python module written in C++ which has to be compiled for the Python version the targeted Blender version ships with.
-It also depends on the following libraries:
+[CMake](https://github.com/Kitware/CMake) is used to unify the build process regardless of your operating system, but the way you install dependencies varies.
+The module has the following dependencies:
 * [openVDB](https://github.com/AcademySoftwareFoundation/openvdb)
 * [pybind11](https://github.com/pybind/pybind11)
 * [eigen3](https://eigen.tuxfamily.org)

-[CMake](https://github.com/Kitware/CMake) is used to unify the build process regardless of your operating system, but the way you install dependencies varies.
+Follow the instructions under [Windows](#windows) or [Linux](#ubuntu-linux) depending on your operating system.
+The end product is a file with the extension `.pyd` under Windows and `.so` under Linux.

+* Copy it **into** the [shadowbox](https://github.com/D4KU/shadowbox/tree/main/shadowbox) directory at the root of this repository
+* Copy that directory into [Blender's add-on directory](#finding-blenders-add-on-directory)
+* In Blender, navigate to `Edit > Preferences > Add-ons`
+* Hit the *Refresh* button
+* Search for the add-on and tick it in the list

+### Finding Blender's add-on directory
+For Blender version 3.4:
+* Windows: `%APPDATA%/Blender Foundation/Blender/3.4/scripts/addons`
+* Ubuntu: `~/.config/blender/3.4/scripts/addons`

+If still unsure:
+* Press *Shift + F4* inside Blender to open the Python console
+* Execute `bpy.utils.user_resource('SCRIPTS', path="addons")` to see the path

 ## Windows